Former Irish minister says he's gay, urges vote for same-sex marriage

 DUBLIN A former Irish government minister announced he was gay on Friday and appealed to older voters to support same-sex marriage in a May referendum in the traditionally conservative Catholic country.

-Two decades after Ireland legalized homosexuality, polls show overwhelming support for same-sex marriage but the church says it would be "a grave injustice".
+Two decades after Ireland legalised homosexuality, polls show overwhelming support for same-sex marriage but the church says it would be "a grave injustice".

 Pat Carey, 67, who served as minister for equality until 2011, said one of his reasons for speaking out was a concern that the initial support might be eroded quickly unless his Fianna Fail party and others campaigned more actively.